spatie/laravel-translation-loader/README.md

     'model' => Spatie\TranslationLoader\LanguageLine::class,

     /*
-     * This is the translation manager that overrides the default Laravel `translation.loader` */
+     * This is the translation manager which overrides the default Laravel `translation.loader` */
     'translation_manager' => Spatie\TranslationLoader\TranslationLoaderManager::class,